shafiquejamal/portfolioanalysis/README.md

 http://www.greaterfool.ca/

-In many posts he claims that a balanced portfolio held long enough (I think he says 10 years) will return about 7% annually (e.g. see http://www.greaterfool.ca/2014/04/25/planning-6/ and http://www.greaterfool.ca/2014/05/15/the-millennial-portfolio/).
-In one post, he even gave an example of some ETFs one might choose (http://www.greaterfool.ca/2014/11/21/trust-4/).
+In many posts he claims that a balanced portfolio held long enough (I think he says 10 years) will return about 7% annually (e.g. see [this post](http://www.greaterfool.ca/2014/04/25/planning-6/) and [this one too](http://www.greaterfool.ca/2014/05/15/the-millennial-portfolio/)).
+In [one post](http://www.greaterfool.ca/2014/11/21/trust-4/), he even gave an example of some ETFs one might choose.
 For these, there is common dates data for only about 5 or 6 years (I think the latest one started some time in 2010).
 So I decided to see for myself whether these claims were plausible.
 See below for results.

 ## Requirements